UniPassID/UniPass-Wallet-Docs/docs/introduction/04-gasless-support.md

 ## Build your own relayer

-UniPass Relayer is an open-source program, so you can customize it deploy your own relayer node.

-Below are what you can do:
+You can achieve following features through customizing the relayer parameters:

-- Use the native token to pay gas fee
+- Use the application token to pay gas fee
-- Set up whitelisted smart contracts, which the relayer will automatically pay the gas fee for the users interacting with them
+- Set up whitelisted smart contracts, which the relayer will automatically pay the gas fee for those users
 - Set up tiered gas policy, like giving additional gas fee discount to new users